loftwah/blog/src/content/blog/tech-stack.md

 - **Prometheus**: Metrics and alerts to keep an eye on performance.
 - **K6**: Load testing to make sure my apps don’t break under pressure.
+- **Vector**: A lightweight, ultra-fast tool for building observability pipelines

 ---